 Generally, the default 404 pages preset by most web servers do not meet requirements.
 You can design and upload a 404 error page that meet your requirements and which can contain the following content:

-- A jump link, such as “Back to index page”.
+- A jump link, such as “Back to the index page”.

 You can set a custom 404 page on the Web Hosting console.

-You have designed a 404 page file and upload it to the Web Hosting using FTP.
+You have designed a 404 page file and upload it to the Web Hosting instance using FTP.

-Select the designed 404 page and click Submit.
+Locate your designed 404 page file and click Submit.